-As a kid, there are always the easy lessons and the hard lessons.
-For me, the easiest of principles was empathy.
+As a kid, there are easy lessons and the hard lessons.
+For me, the simplest of principles was empathy.
 The golden rule made more sense to me than phonics, which is saying a lot, because HI! spelling bee champ all the way.
 I was so into equality that I played public defender and prosecutor on the playground like I was getting paid.
 I meted out justice in schoolyards across the country like I was Julio if Paul Simon was actually singing about a crazy case of third grade gossip stemming from your pal’s half-tried attempt at a spin-the-bottle game after the track meet.
 I LOVE EQUALITY.
 Do unto others, at a very early age, resonated with me as a deeper recognition that it is our responsibility to keep things even.
 And I wanted everything to be even.
 Always.

 Unfortunately, this love for fairness came (as all great things do) with a price.
 My fatal flaw, even during my campaign of childhood rights-fighting?
 Jealousy.

 Envy is one of the seven deadlies for a reason.
 It’s ugly.
 We don’t even like to talk about it as grown-ups.
 It manifests in ugly ways: whining, pettiness, defensive trash-talk.
 We can hardly confess its presence as one of the basic levers of dissatisfaction – what is the reason we’re unhappy with X, Y, or Z?
 Because we have seen it different, heard it different, are giving it different, or helped it play out different.
 And when this “it” doesn’t happen for us – after we work hard to foster it, or at least to not endanger it, well – we just don’t get it when we don’t get what we want.